cshung/MingCalc/README.md

 - Even if my inputs doesn't look like table, it has to be layout in the table like form, I would like to make it look like a document, line by line, but not cell by cell.
 - Formulas refer to values through weird names like `A12`, whoever reading the formula must have no idea what `A12` is until he cross check back to the table.
 - The file format is opaque, I couldn't see the diff if someone modify a formula.
-If I goes for CSV, the formulas are gone.
+If I go for CSV, the formula are gone.

 Inspired by that, I decided to build this calculator generator.
 The goal is to mix document and spreadsheet and nail the three pain points above.